jadecobra/python_tdd_exercises/source/calculator.rst

     E  NameError: name 'add' is not defined

-* I change the list of exceptions encountered with `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_
+* I add the error to the list of exceptions encountered with `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_

   .. code-block:: python